moinwiki/moin/docs/admin/configure.rst

 Features:

-* when registering a user or saving an item, ask a random question
+* when registering a user or saving an item, it can ask a random question
 * match the given answer against a regular expression
-* q and a can be configured in the wiki config
+* questions and answers can be configured in the wiki config
 * multi language support: a user gets a textcha in his language or in language_default or in English (depending on availability of questions and answers for the language)